openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Get the Hue of this color.

-The color is converted from the default RGB to an HSB colorspace and the resulting Hue value is returned.
+The color is converted from the default RGB to an HSB color space and the resulting Hue value is returned.
 The resulting hue value will always be returned in the range 0 - limit().

-***return:***
-	The Hue value in the range 0 - limit().
+Returns: The Hue value in the range 0 - limit().